software-assignments-spring2021/fall-2019-easy-nyu/CONTRIBUTING.md

 cd ../backend
 vim .env
 ```
 ### Step 6: Inside the .env file, please reach out to the EasyNYU team for connection string.
-For grading purpose, the connection string is sent in Slack.
-Please copy paste the connection string into the first line.
+For grading purpose, the connection strings are sent in Slack.
+Please copy paste the connection string into the first line and the testing string into the third line respectively.
 ```
 ATLAS_URI = ...
 secretOrKey = secret
-Testing_URI = mongodb+srv://SkipperLin:12345678abc@cluster0-zslvh.gcp.mongodb.net/test?retryWrites=true&w=majority
+Testing_URI = ...
 ```
 ### Step 7: Time to run.
 Open two terminals that are in the EasyNYU directory, and execute the below accordingly.
 ```